What Taxes Apply to My Inheritance in South Carolina, and When Will I Receive It?

 When someone dies without a will in South Carolina, state intestacy law determines who inherits.
 The surviving spouse and children typically have priority.
 The distribution rules vary based on family structure.
 See the breakdown with the South Carolina inheritance calculator.

 Probate costs in South Carolina include attorney fees, executor fees, court filing fees, and publication costs.
-Total costs typically range from 3-8% of estate value depending on complexity.
+On a $500,000 estate, total costs run about $41,437 depending on complexity.
 The South Carolina probate calculator provides a detailed estimate.

 In-depth guides covering South Carolina probate laws, trust requirements, and estate planning strategies.